edgl/angular2_task_card_app/README.md

-# Angular2_Seleton
+# Task Card

-This is a sample angular2 skeleton project that can be used to start off an angular2 project.
+This is a sample angular2 app for tasks